 Tom would pass away and Henry would continue to run the store.
-Eventually, his nephew, Tom’s son, Henry H. Sutliff would take over the family business.
+Eventually, Tom's son, named Henry Sutliff after his uncle, would take on the family business.
 H. Sutliff’s Pipe House would stay in the family until 1969.

 In a 2013 interview for the Pipes Magazine Radio Show, Creasy tells host Brian Levine that Sutliff began blending their own tobaccos in the 1880s.
 But it seems it would be some time before this was the primary focus.
 Reports from journals in the early decades of the 20th century mention a pipe repair service and sales of pipe tobacco, cigarettes, cigars, and pipes—even manufacturing calabashes from gourds harvested near Fresno, California.²